 Osteoarthritis is one of the leading causes for people to undergo knee replacement surgery.
 In fact, nearly 800,000 people undergo knee replacement surgery every year in the U.S.

-So a common question many people have is, “does Medicare cover total knee replacement surgery?”
+Because it’s a procedure needed by so many, a lot of people ask, “does Medicare cover knee replacement surgery?”
 In this article, we answer that question in clear, plain English.
-You will also find the average costs of total knee replacement surgery and other helpful info.
+You will also find the average costs of total knee replacement surgery if you do not have insurance coverage.

-The short answer is yes; Medicare will cover the cost of total knee replacement surgery.
-But not 100% of the time.
-As is often the case with Medicare, certain conditions have to be met in order for Medicare to pay for your total knee replacement surgery.
+The short answer is yes; Medicare will cover the cost of knee replacement surgery.
+Though it won’t cover it 100% of the time.
+As is usually the case with Medicare coverage, there are certain conditions you’ll have to meet in order for Medicare to pay for your total knee replacement surgery.
 Below we look at what these are so you know what to expect.

 Original Medicare (Medicare Part A and Part B) provides coverage for total knee replacement surgery.
 Parts A and B provide coverage for total knee replacement surgery if it is considered medically necessary by your healthcare provider.

-Coverage for total knee replacement surgery is provided by Medicare Part A if it takes place in an inpatient setting such as a hospital.
-Medicare Part A covers the following for total knee replacement surgery:
+Coverage for total knee replacement surgery is provided by Medicare Part A if you end up getting admitted to the hospital for your procedure.
+If that happens, then Medicare Part A covers the following for total knee replacement surgery:

 - General nursing